 Students will stay at hostels in Stockholm and Copenhagen.
 Breakfast, a welcome dinner, and a farewell dinner are included in the program fee.
 Students should budget for lunches and dinners on their own.

-You will earn 3 credits for CFAN XXXX.
-This course is approved is undergoing evaluation for Liberal Education approval.
+Students will earn 3 credits for CFAN 3528.
+This course has been approved for Global Perspectives.

-This is an embedded course with on-campus class time during the Spring semester; you will travel abroad during the May term.
-You must register for this course and complete the study abroad application.
+This is an embedded course with on-campus class time during the Spring semester; students will travel abroad during the May term.
+Students must register for this course and complete the study abroad application.
 Registration costs/financial aid are tied to the Spring semester.

 Hal DeLaRosby, Ph.D, is the Director of CFANS Student Services.
-Originally from Two Harbors, MN, Hal has over 15 years of higher education experience, including experience taking students abroad to London.
-Feel free to contact Hal with any questions at [email protected].
+Originally from Two Harbors, MN, Hal has over 15 years of higher education experience, including experience taking students abroad to London, Copenhagen, and Stockholm.
+Contact Hal with questions at [email protected].